acidonper/linking-app-chat/README.md

 # Linking App Chat Service

-_Linking App Chat_ is a NodeJS project which provides a Chat to allow _Linking App Front_ users comunicate themselves.
+_Linking App Chat_ is a NodeJS project which provides a Chat tool in order to allow _Linking App Front_ users a way of communication with each other.
 Regarding technologies involved, the following list offer an application overview:

 - NodeJS
 - Javascript